renovate-bot/rendezqueue-_-rendezqueue_ccgrpc/src/ccgrpc/README.md

-This is a C++ / gRPC version of the server, but it doesn't actually do swapping yet so the binaries and deps are marked as testonly.
 I'd like to actually use gRPC but JavaScript in a browser cannot talk to it directly, so what's the point?
 Maybe grpc-web is a path forward, but it requires a proxy.

-Anyway, this gRPC code shouldn't add too much extra to the build because JSON tests will rely on a protobuf schema for sanity.

 You can test out the SSL authentication like this: